 - Stairway to Heaven – be warned this is a a challenging hike.
 It’s popular to go in the dark to arrive for sunrise.
 Crazy people!

-- Koko Crater – another hard, steep hike that will have you huffing and puffing but it’s worth the views (apparently).
+- Koko Crater – another hard, steep hike that will have you huffing and puffing but it’s worth the views.

 - Halona Blowhole – east of Waikiki, this is great fun to watch, especially with kids.

 - Wai’anea Coast – go beach hopping along the west coast of Hawaii.
-This is where you’ll find some of the best beaches in Oahu.
+This is where you’ll find some of the best beaches on the island.

-- Whale watching – absolutely a top thing to do in Oahu but it’s seasonal only, in winter.
+- Whale watching – it’s seasonal only, in winter.